Minster, Swale

-Minster is a town on the north coast of the Isle of Sheppey in the Minster-on-Sea.
-This place is also in parish and the Swale district of Kent, south-east England.
-17,389 Population [2021] – Census.
+Minster is a town on the north coast of the Isle of Sheppey in Kent, south-east England.
+It is in the Swale administrative district, and within that, in the parish of Minster-on-Sea.
+According to the 2021 Census, the population of Minster was 17,389.

 Toponymy

 The name of the town derives from the monastery founded in the area.
 There is some variation in the use of the name, with the local parish council being named Minster-on-Sea, while other sources, such as the local primary school, use Minster-in-Sheppey, in order to distinguish it from Minster-in-Thanet, also in the county of Kent.
 Both places are listed in the Ordnance Survey gazetteer as Minster.
 Royal Mail identifies a locality of Minster on Sea in the ME12 postcode district.
 Minster-on-Sea is a location mentioned in Dickens's The Old Curiosity Shop.

 Geography

 The coast here consists of London Clay, and many fossil remains can be found along the beach after the waves have brought down the cliffs.